 - Material: Injection-molded plastic with holographic foil

-- Action: Tight, rapid shimmy; suspends on the pause
+- Action: Tight, rapid shimmy; suspends on pause

-- Ideal For: Shallow flats and early-season trout feeding zones in Quebec
+- Best For: Shallow flats and early-season trout feeding zones in Quebec

 - Dive Depth: 3–4 ft